anibalsanchez/rfc-gsoc-2017-ws-j4/README.md

 In this project, we will implement a simple serialization.
 Entity access level - Serialization from a model's getItem()

-Topics to be checked: JForms, Custom Fields, Rules, and Filters.
+Topics to be checked: Tags, Version history, JForms, Custom Fields, Rules, and Filters.

 * *Interfaces (TBD)*:
   - JModelInterface